PeterCamilleri/CX16/tools/README.md

 CC65_HOME.
 This folder should be reserved for files that are part of the cc65 compiler tool set.

+## The ld65 Linker

+Linkers get no respect.
+I used to think that any assembler should be able to output directly to a binary file for direct execution or an Intel Hex or Motorola S-record file for burning into an EPROM chip.
+Linkers were just another step to go wrong.

+I now know that this is not the case.
+Linkers bring a lot to the table that make them so very useful.
+For starters they:

+* Allow multiple object files to be linked together allowing code to be written in a modular fashion.
+* Can search libraries extracting the needed code while omitting code that is not needed.
+* Organize memory layout based on a system configuration that describes the target system.
+* Allows output linked code to multiple files for systems with more than one memory device to be programmed.
+It can even discard memory regions that are to contain uninitialized data.

+### Using object files with ld65

+wip

+### Using library files with ld65

+wip

+### Using config files with ld65

+wip

 ## File Extensions

 In order to avoid conflict with host file types, the following file extension